Q: Are you a full-time Albuquerque wedding photographer operating a professional business?

 A: Only for your formal family photos.
 Since no family is the same, we like to be sure that your family images are specifically tailored to you.
 We also know that there are some families with members that are at odds with each other, so if there is a rare instance where two people refuse to be in the same picture together, we will respect that and photograph them in separate groupings.
 For all other images, just sit back and trust us.
 If there’s a specific shot you really want on your wedding day, just let us know and we’ll make it happen if conditions allow.

 Q: Do you carry backup equipment?

 A: Religiously.
 We have spare batteries and lenses coming out of our ears.
-We both shoot with two high-end Canon camera bodies and lenses, so that’s four cameras you’ll have on you during your big day!
+We each shoot with two high-end Canon camera bodies and lenses, so for our two photographer packages, that’s four cameras you’ll have on you during your big day!
 Our camera bodies write to two internal memory cards simultaneously, saving your images in the event that one of the memory cards fail.
 We also have many high-end lenses that can handle low-light situations.

 Q: Have you ever had to cancel a wedding or have you ever not been able to make it to a wedding?